 Updated 12/1/17.
 Using exfoliants such as at-home skin peels, serums, facial scrubs and cleansers with ingredients such as glycolic acid, lactic acid, salicylic acid and physical scrubs can all be very beneficial to the skin.
 There are many benefits ranging from smoothing the skin, fading discoloration to making pores look smaller and preventing blemishes from appearing.
 But for those who are new to exfoliating products, it can be considered normal for some to experience initial breakouts (blemishes), especially those with a lot of clogged pores and bumps under the skin.

 Clogged pores typically are small closed bumps that may be white in color and often can be the result of previous large pustular blemishes where the infection did come to the surface but some residual oil and bacteria stayed behind within the pore.
 These are considered non-infected bumps so they just hang around and don’t do much of anything.
 Learn about all the different types of blemishes.

 If your skin continues to have more than normal breakouts for more than 4-6 weeks, then it either may just be your skin (breakouts that coincidentally were going to occur anyway), or the exfoliating products are not agreeing with your skin.
 Regardless, read my beginner’s guide to using exfoliants.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.

 For more expert advice check out the blog.
-Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
+Also, sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
 You’ll be your own skin care expert in no time.
 Get the #ReneeRouleauGlow!